Lawrence Vigouroux: Tottenham Hotspur

 Born in Camden, England, Vigouroux started his football education within the youth set-up at Brentford.
-However, he was released by the club in 2012 and later joined the Academy at Tottenham Hotpsur later that year.
-Vigouroux then signed his first professional contract with Tottenham Hotspur in June 2013 along with fellow graduate Shaq Coulthirst.
+However, he was released by the club in 2012 and joined the Academy at Tottenham Hotspur later that year.
+Vigouroux signed his first professional contract with Tottenham Hotspur in June 2013 along with fellow graduate Shaq Coulthirst.

-During the 2013–14 season, Vigouroux was loaned to Non-League side Hyde on a month's loan.
-He made his debut for Hyde (and playing his first professional match), where he made a number of impressive stops throughout the match, in a 2–0 loss against Wrexham in the FA Cup fourth qualifying round clash on 28 October 2013.
-Despite the club was on a losing streak for nine matches, he managed to impressed the side nevertheless and was extended for a fortnight.
+During the 2013–14 season, Vigouroux was loaned to non-league side Hyde, initially for a month.
+On 28 October 2013, he made his debut for Hyde (and played his first professional match), making a number of impressive stops in a 2–0 loss against Wrexham in the FA Cup fourth qualifying round.
+Despite the club's nine match losing streak, he managed to impress and the loan was extended for a fortnight.
 He then helped the side win their first match for several months, keeping a clean sheet, in a 2–0 win over Welling United, in what turned out to be his last appearance.
-After his loan spell at Hyde came to an end, Vigouroux went on to make 12 appearances for the side.

 Liverpool

-Vigouroux joined Liverpool on 3 July 2014 after a successful trial following his contract at Tottenham Hotspur came to an end.
+Vigouroux joined Liverpool on 3 July 2014 after a successful trial following the expiry of his contract at Tottenham Hotspur.

-At Liverpool U21 side, Vigouroux quickly became the first choice goalkeeper for the reserve side despite competing with Andy Firth and Danny Ward.
-At the end of the 2014–15 season, he signed a two-year contract extension in 2015.
+At Liverpool, Vigouroux quickly became the first choice goalkeeper for the reserve side despite competing with Andy Firth and Danny Ward.
+At the end of the 2014–15 season, he signed a two-year contract extension.